cem-topuk/Graphic-LCD-on-LPT/README.md

 - **LPT Pin 16 (INIT) - LCD Pin 10:** Used for initializing and resetting the LCD.

 - **LPT Pin 17 (SELIN) - LCD Pin 7:** Used to initiate data writing to the LCD.

-- **RD Pin (LCD Pin 5):** The STROBE signal is directly connected to LPT Pin 1 (STROBE).

-- **WR Pin (LCD Pin 6):** The WR pin (LCD Pin 6) is connected to the Collector pin of an NPN transistor.
-This transistor creates a NOT gate, enabling the reverse of the RD signal to be sent to the WR pin (LCD Pin 6).
-This ensures proper write (WR) and read (RD) operations on the LCD.

 - **FS Pin (LCD Pin 19):** The FS (Font Select) pin is connected to the ground (GND).
 This allows you to select an 8x8 font.